 - VGA/SVGA cable – Used with projectors and monitors.

 A power cable, otherwise known as an electrical cable is used to transmit electricity or power.
 A power cable provides connection and transmits power to power stations, electricity-powered devices, telephones, televisions, and wired computer networks.

 Power cables are available in many types, and they differ in size, configuration, and performance.

 1.3 What are the components of power cables?

 All power cables are composed of two or more conducting wires and an outer protective sheath.
-From low power to medium power and high power cables that transmit high voltages, the set of conductor pieces in within the outer protective sheath may be wrapped individually with an insulating sheath.
-Power conductors are mostly made of copper while the outer protective sheath is made with synthetic polymers.
+From low power to medium power and high power cables that transmit high voltages, the set of conductor pieces within the outer protective sheath may be wrapped individually with an insulating sheath.
+The Power conductors are mostly made of copper while the outer protective sheath is made with synthetic polymers.

 Power cables come in a variety of materials, sizes, and types with each power cable type adapted to its use.
-Power cables are sometimes called large single insulated conductors in the industry.
+The Power cables are sometimes called large single insulated conductors in the industry.

 A power cable is made of three necessary components:

 The makeup of each cable type is dependent on its use and application.

 Three primary factors determine the construction of a power cable as well as the materials used: